aws-solutions/live-streaming-on-aws-with-amazon-s3/README.md

 * HD-720p profile: 1280x720, 960x540, 768x432, 640x360, 512x288
 * SD-540p profile:  960x540, 768x432, 640x360, 512x288

-## CloudWatch Dashboard
-The solution includes an Amazon CloudWatch Dashboard that is configured to monitor the following MediaStore data points captured in Amazon CloudWatch Logs:

-* Ingress TPM (Transaction Per Minute)
-* Egress TPM (Transaction Per Minute)
-* Put Object Latencies (Successful Requests)
-* Get Object Latencies (Successful Requests)
-* Ingress 2xx Status Count by Operation
-* Ingress 4xx Status Count by Operation
-* Ingress 5xx Status Count by Operation
-* Egress 2xx Status Count by Operation
-* Egress 4xx Status Count by Operation
-* Egress 5xx Status Count by Operation

-## Requirements:
-Before you launch the solution, you must create a MediaStore IAM Role and associated policy to allow MediaStore access to Amazon CloudWatch.
-The solution will launch successfully but without this Role the Amazon CloudWatch Dashboard deployed as part of the solution will not work.
-This is a one-time requirement, once created the role will authorize logging for all MediaStore Containers (if enabled).
-For details please see the [MediaStore documentation](https://docs.aws.amazon.com/mediastore/latest/ug/incident-response.html)

 ## Deployment
 The solution can be deployed through the CloudFormation template available on the [solution home page](https://aws.amazon.com/solutions/live-streaming-on-aws/).